A Winter Wonderland Stay at Andreas Wine Estate

-Staying in the Mourvedre room (each room is named after grape varietals) is equipped with a King-size bed in a loft style setting with two comfortable seats, an en-suite bathroom with a free standing bath and a large walk-in shower will make one stay a few more nights.
+A King-size bed in a loft-style, an en-suite bathroom with a free-standing bath, and a large walk-in shower will make one stay a few more nights.

-The not so appealing amenities like the TV, small bar fridge and a tiny vanity is hidden behind the closet; making the room spacious and luxurious.
+The not so appealing amenities like the TV, small bar fridge, and a tiny vanity are hidden behind a closet; making the room spacious and luxurious.
 Even though there’s a coffee station in the lounge area, having a smaller one in the room is ideal.

-One feature that needs to be appreciated is the sunroof windows.
-With a view that encompasses the Bovlei Valley, as well the brown turned vineyards, the sunrises, and sunsets viewed from our room were nothing short of spectacular.
+The sunroof windows are something to appreciate.
+With views that encompass the Bovlei Valley, the autumn vineyards, the sunrises, and sunsets from our room were nothing short of spectacular.

-Guests of Andreas are also treated to a comprehensive breakfast spread each morning.
-All one needs to do is fill out a form a day before, hand it in before 18:00 pm and breakfast will be served during 07:00 – 09:00 am.
+At Andreas, guests receive a comprehensive breakfast spread each morning.
+All one needs to do is fill out a form a day before, hand it in before 18:00 pm and breakfast will be served from 07:00 – 09:00 am.

-After such a hearty breakfast with an array that begins with cereals, fresh fruit, thick Greek yogurt, fresh orange juice and culminates in eggs, crispy bacon, fried tomato, beef or pork sausages with freshly-baked toast with a hot cup of coffee, one is filled for the entire day.
+The breakfast starts off with cereals, fresh fruit, thick Greek yogurt, fresh orange juice, and culminates in eggs, crispy bacon, fried tomato, beef, or pork sausages with freshly-baked toast with a hot cup of coffee, you full for the entire day.

 What to do at Andreas

-Andreas is a retreat made for relaxation and reserved for couples that want to escape to the valley for a few days.
+Andreas is a retreat for couples – a place for relaxation and an escape to the valley for a few days of romance.

 Weather permitting, walk around the lush gardens and listen to the abundance of birds chirping.
-If it’s a hot summers day, lounge beside the tranquil pool and cool yourself off.
+If it’s a hot summer day, lounge beside the tranquil pool and cool yourself off.

-Since the chilly June weather outside didn’t quite match the summer sunshine, a bottle Andreas Shiraz 2015 whose been listed amongst the 12 best South African wines by Independent UK kept us warm.
+The chilly June weather outside didn’t quite match the hot summers, a bottle Andreas Shiraz 2015 whose been listed amongst the 12 best South African wines by Independent UK kept us warm.